top of page

 Some earthquake waves travel faster than others, similar to the way thunder rumbles before lightning strikes.
 Quake Alarms, the device pictured to the right, can detect these fast waves and will give you a few seconds of warning.
 When the alarm goes off, quickly seek shelter before the intense shaking begins.
 You can purchase these online for roughly $30.

-2. Perform a Home Assesment
+2. Perform a Home Assessment

 Earthquakes don't kill, falling objects do.
 Walk through your home and identify any heavy falling objects that may become a threat in an earthquake.
 Secure large objects, such as cabinets, bookshelves, or dressers with furniture straps, and secure other hazardous objects with putty or gel to prevent them from falling in the event of an earthquake.
 When possible, store heavier items closer to the floor.
 This youtube video from Dr. Ron Harris' Quakebusters team can show you how to perform this assessment in your own home.